 - Start by just sitting next to the mouse's cage to acclimate them to your presence.

 - Offer a treat (i.e. sunflower seeds, small pieces of nuts or raisins) when your mouse approaches the cage bars.
 Keep doing this until they readily come to the cage bars when they see you.

 - Once your mouse is comfortable taking treats from your hand through the bars of the cage, offer treats through an open cage door.

-- Once your mouse happily take treats from your hand place a treat on your open hand to entice them to step up onto your hand to retrieve the treat.
+- Once your mouse happily takes treats from your hand place a treat on your open hand to entice them to step up onto your hand to retrieve the treat.

-- Once they voluntarily touch your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.
+- Once it voluntarily touches your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.

 - When your mouse is comfortable climbing onto your hand, try gently scratching the sides and back of their heads (imitating natural grooming behavior).